jonathanulco/laurakalbag-dot-com/content/photos/21/index.md

     tab-six: "196,68%,51%" # hsl(196,68%,51%)
 ---

-{{< figured caption="When you’re rubbish at 3D modelling software but want to get some vaguely realistic shading on your icon design…" >}}
+{{< figured class="grid four" caption="When you’re rubbish at 3D modelling software but want to get some vaguely realistic shading on your icon design…" >}}

-    {{< imgsrcset original="setup" command="Resize" alt="Paper printed icon graphic dangling by thread with a phone taking a photo of it." >}}
+    {{< imgsrcset class="image1" original="setup" command="Resize" alt="Paper printed icon graphic dangling by thread with a phone taking a photo of it." >}}
-    {{< imgsrcset original="folded" command="Resize" alt="Paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}
+    {{< imgsrcset class="image2" original="folded" command="Resize" alt="Paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}
-    {{< imgsrcset original="folded-softer" command="Resize" alt="Another paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}
+    {{< imgsrcset class="image3" original="folded-softer" command="Resize" alt="Another paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}
-    {{< imgsrcset original="not-so-folded" command="Resize" alt="A third paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}
+    {{< imgsrcset class="image4" original="not-so-folded" command="Resize" alt="A third paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}

 {{< /figured >}}